eshan1925/QR_Simplifier/README.md

 ## Getting Started

+This app can be used to generate and scan qr code using your mobile.
+As the name suggests this is really a qr simplifier.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: